 Stelsong stripped naked before opening the hatch as seawater poured in drenching her she gripped the outside of the hatch pulling herself up and out.
 She took one last look back as the craft sank into the deep.
 Holding her breath, she kicked her feet out, her arms above her head, as she swam.
 Stelsong struggled to swim up.
-The advanced alien genetics built into her adapted to the environment, making bodily changes; gills opened on her back; her feet elongated, and wedding grew between her toes.
-Air extracted through the water passing through the gills enabling her to breathe.
+Advanced alien genetics built into her began to adapt to the environment, making bodily changes; gills opened on her back; her feet elongated, and wedding grew between her toes.
+Air extracted through the water passing over and through the gills enabled her to breathe.
 Stelsong pushed upwards ever faster surfacing not far the smuggler's boat.
 The smugglers spotted her pointing they shouted to her when she didn’t respond they threw spears in her direction.
-Stelsong dove under the water swimming towards the smuggler's boat she came up under capsizing the boat and tipping the smugglers into the sea.
+Stelsong dove under the water swimming towards the smuggler's boat she came up under the boat capsizing it and tipping the smugglers into the sea.

 “Ignorant savages.”
 Stelsong left the smugglers struggling to re-float their boat and swam towards the shore.
 She swam along the shoreline until she found a secluded area to come ashore.
 As soon as Stelsong reached the shallow water, she automatically began to transform back.
 Naked, she walked up the beach though a cold offshore breeze blew Stelsong did not feel the cold again alien genetics kept her body temperature even.
 The first thing she needed was to find appropriate clothing to wear.
 She saw light coming from a few dwellings further inland stealthy she made her way towards the lights.
 She could hear the sound of the waves behind her; far of a dog barked.
 She turned sharply hearing a noise close by to spot a rodent alarmed by her presence running for cover.
 Stelsong passed several dwellings before finding one with clothing hanging on a line.
 She crept into the yard stealing the clothing to attire herself.
 It was almost daylight when Stelsong found an empty old house on a hillside.
-“This is a secluded spot wonder what it's like inside,” she said, trying the door handle.
-The door opened with a creak on rusty hinges.
+“This is a secluded spot I wonder what it's like inside,” She thought, turning the door handle, the door opened with a creak on rusty hinges.
 Entering the house, she looked around.
 Dust and dirt were everywhere, and cobwebs hung from the ceiling.
 A few pieces of furniture stood here and there some of it broken.
-She went upstairs an old bed stood in one corner of one the bedroom a wardrobe stood in a niche in which she found a few more clothes moth-eaten but still serviceable.
+She went upstairs an old bed stood in one corner of one of the bedrooms with a wardrobe in a niche in which she found a few more clothes moth-eaten but still serviceable.

 “Well it's not what I’ve been used to, but a start anyway,” Stelsong sighed.
 As she settled in at the old house, she gave some thought to how she would live.
 Stelsong had studied traditions and the way of life on earth; what people did for a living also the local suspicions.
 She decided to start with collecting herbs first to sell then when she offered to and cured someone; the people came to her for herbal remedies and healing.
 Stelsong used her abilities along with the herbs to help heal, cure illness and treat wounds.
 They would pay her with money, give food or anything else they could spare in return for her services.